 —“A Backward Glance O’er Travel’d Roads,” 1888

-As you absorb Whitman’s work I am interested in you considering his lasting presence in literary and cultural history–in the United States and around the world.
+As we absorb Whitman’s work I am interested in you considering his lasting presence in literary and cultural history–in the United States and around the world.
 If you are interested in his cultural presence, I will be happy to share with you writers from around the world who have acknowledged Whitman as a singular figure in their work as artists, social activists, and citizens.

 Questions in Whitman’s Poetry and Prose